 The job variables are used to ensure the

 phylum-ci tool is able to perform it's job.

 git is used within the

-phylum-ci package to do things like determine if there was a lockfile change
+phylum-ci package to do things like determine if there was a dependency file

-and, when specified, report on new dependencies only.
-Therefore, a clone of the repository is required to ensure that
+change and, when specified, report on new dependencies only.
+Therefore, a clone of the repository is required to

 It may also be necessary to specify the depth of cloning if/when there is not enough info.

 A GitLab token with API access is required to use the API (e.g., to post notes/comments).
 This can be a personal,